 If you hop on Google, and search natural hair stylist directory, it’ll provide a more filtered database in your city.
 These directories are filled with hair stylists that specialize in natural hair care, protective styles, or healthy options for coloring curly hair.
 These are helpful ways to help connect people with coily/curly hair with hair stylists in their area.

 Before scheduling an appointment, be sure to set up a consultation.
 Some stylists may offer this service for free while others may charge a small fee or deposit.
 Either way, a consultation is crucial when finding a natural hair stylist.
 Use this as an opportunity to discuss your hair’s needs, hair goals, and receive any feedback from the stylist regarding your healthy hair journey.
 This conversation will help you decide if a stylist fits your needs, budget, and overall confidence.

 Figure out what salons and stylists use the same or similar product lines as you.
 Find out if they have the styling tools that work best for your hair texture.
 If a particular salon doesn’t have the tools or products that are more centered for natural hair care, then they may not be the right fit for you.

 Try a Few Stylists Before Committing

 So you did all your research, booked a consultation, set an appointment and got your hair done.
 Everything went smooth but you’re still not 100% sold.
 That’s okay!
 There’s no rule that says you have to commit to one stylist after the first appointment.
 Try a few other hair stylists in your area over the year to see who you’re comfortable with and who works with your hair best.
 Because that’s what’s most important!
-But!
-If you love your hair done the first time, don’t feel the need to shop around.
+If you love how your hair is done the first time, don’t feel the need to shop around.
 Continue booking with that stylist again and start building that relationship.